Ibrahim-Wasti/landing-page-odin/README.md

 # landing-page-odin

-## This is a sampl landing page according to the second project on The Odin Project
+## This is a sample landing page according to the second project on The Odin Project

 ### Skills learned and demonstrated:
   - HTML